 Stereotypically phishing messages have been associated with poor English and frequent misspellings.
 This is not the case in modern phishing, as they are typically very realistic replicas.
 The best defense against phishing messages is to not follow links embedded in messages which are sent to you, or utilize log in fields embedded within the messages themselves.
 Instead, manually type in the trusted entities address into your browser from what you know the address to be (not just copying it from the message, or utilize a previously saved bookmark.

 URL and Email Manipulation

 One reason why phishing schemes work so well is that people tend to trust messages that appear to come from an important entity or look important.
 The attacker can easily manipulate a URL to look authentic fooling the victim to click on it.
 For example a URL like (http://www.company.com) looks almost identical to (http://www.cornpany.com) if the font is right and the reader scans over it.
 By purchasing a domain that closely resembles the legitimate URL, the attacker sets up an email account and spoofs the website, requiring very little time and effort.
 This seemingly simple process fools many people into clicking the link and then being hacked.

 Due to the success of phishing attacks, malicious phishers have developed spear phishing.
-Instead of sending out thousands of e-mails randomly hoping a few victims will bite, spear phishers target select groups of people who have something in common and who usually higher profiles.
-The e-mails usually are sent from organizations or individuals the potential victims would normally get e-mails from, making them even more deceptive.
+Instead of sending out thousands of e-mails randomly hoping a few victims will bite, spear phishers target select groups of people who have something in common and who usually have higher profiles.
+The emails are usually sent from organizations or individuals the potential victims would normally get emails from, making them even more deceptive.